Donizete Amorim

 Anderson Leal de Amorim (born 2 January 1976), better known as Donizete Amorim, is a Brazilian former professional footballer who played as a defensive midfielder.

 Career

 Formed at Cruzeiro, Donizete Amorim was part of the winning squad of the 1997 Copa Libertadores.
 He also played and was champion for Atlético Paranaense, Sporting Cristal, Paysandu and Bacabal, his last club.
-In 2014 he became a coach directing Araxá EC.
+In 2014 he became a coach directing Araxá.

 In 2025, Amorim worked as football director at North EC.